 While a globally proven business strategy for several decades, supplier diversity is still gaining traction in South Africa.

 Supplier Diversity in South Africa

 In the local context, supplier diversity involves integrating under-used competitive black suppliers into corporate supply chains.
 The SASDC works closely with corporate members to reform targeted procurement strategies parallel to the implementation of supplier capacity building interventions to achieve this.

-The need for supplier diversity in South Africa stems from inequalities and economic marginalization facing Blacks in South Africa, accounting for a majority of the country’s population, as result of Apartheid.
-What is unique to South Africa is its robust political legislation supporting Black economic advancement by way of the Broad-Based Black Economic Empowerment (B-BBEE) laws, creating a national business environment most relative and most conducive for the successful implementation of supplier diversity in corporate procurement practices.
+The need for supplier diversity in South Africa stems from inequalities and economic marginalization facing Blacks in South Africa, accounting for a majority of the country’s population, as a result of Apartheid.
+What is unique to South Africa is its robust political legislation supporting Black economic advancement by way of the Broad-Based Black Economic Empowerment (B-BBEE) laws; creating a national business environment most relative and most conducive for the successful implementation of supplier diversity in corporate procurement practices.
 However, this policy framework also creates a challenge because supplier diversity is viewed as a compliance mandate rather than a business imperative.
-In other words short-term wins of compliance-driven behaviour detracts from recognizing real value of a long-term investment in supplier diversity a as strategy that increases global supply chain competitiveness.
+In other words short-term wins of compliance-driven behaviour detracts from recognising real value of a long-term investment in supplier diversity as a strategy that increases global supply chain competitiveness.